Furkan9623/designalytica/README.md

  Backend local server- http://localhost:5000

-`*` I've created a web application using React JS that allows users to add the two number and download pdf:
+`*` I've created a web application using React JS and Node js, Express js that allows users to add the two number and download pdf:

 `1` Form Component: Manages user input. <br>